-The government identified eight drugs as being most associated with illegal use, as well as eight medicinal drugs that had the potential to impact on road safety.
+The government identified eight drugs as being most associated with illegal use.
+They also identified eight medicinal drugs that had the potential to impact on road safety.

-Limits were set in regards to both of these, with the threshold for the eight illegal drugs set purposely low; effectively amounting to a zero-tolerance approach towards drivers caught with these substances in their bodies.
+Limits were set for both of these.
+The threshold for the eight illegal drugs was set purposely low to enforce a zero-tolerance approach.

 In 2015 the list was updated to include amphetamines too.